dbpedia/event-extractor/README.md

 ## Future Work:

 * The model needs further training.
-Right now it is only able to classify the five Events: Tornado, Flood, Wildfire Traffic, Riot and Earthquake.
+Right now it is only able to classify the five Events: Tornado, Flood, Wildfire, Traffic Accident, Riot and Earthquake.
 This is due to the sparsity of other natural disaster categories on Wikipedia.

 * Implementation of hierarchical classification may further improve precision.